Impact of the conflict in Syria Turkey takes in millions of refugees

 Re-homing refugees in local communities

 With support from the international community, non-governmental organisations and private initiatives, Turkey makes a huge effort to provide for the refugees.
 One of the challenges it faces in this respect is providing enough places for them in schools and other educational establishments.
 More than half of the Syrian refugees are children and young people of school age.
+More than 680,000 Syrian children are going to school in Turkey; that is roughly 63 per cent of the Syrian school-age children.

 Risk of conflict is growing